• Skip to main content

 The bar itself is very small and pretty cramped.
 Expect a line out the door.
 There are only two small outdoor tables for seating, and when I visited, there was a bit of confusion about where the line started.
 Two loose lines had formed, leading into the same tight entrance.
 Once inside, two cashiers and two bartenders were working hard to move people through quickly, but the space still felt a bit chaotic.

-Because I was trying not to hold up the flow, I didn’t get any photos of the menu or interior (I’ll get them next time!), but I can tell you the inside was adorable.
+Because I was trying not to hold up the flow, I didn't get any photos of the menu or interior (I'll try to get them next time!), but I can tell you the inside was adorable.
 Think: 1920s French cocktail bar with magical flourishes.
-It’s easy to see this spot becoming wildly popular (and even more crowded) once the park officially opens.
+It's easy to see this spot becoming wildly popular (and even more crowded).

 Now, onto the drink…

-- The Lobe Blaster: Moonshine, limoncello, absinthe, lemon juice, club soda, simple syrup, rosemary, emulsion verte. $18 as of May 15th, 2025.
+The Lobe Blaster: Moonshine, limoncello, absinthe, lemon juice, club soda, simple syrup, rosemary, emulsion verte. $18 as of our last visit.

 I loved this drink.
 It's sweet and savory, with distinct notes of licorice, lemon, and mint.
 I'm not usually a rosemary fan, but in this case it worked, more of a gentle fragrance than an overpowering flavor.